max044/Naive_Bayesian_Classifier/README.md

 The adult.csv dataset is used

 ## Step of working
-At the beginning, i started to work on data analysis using matplotlib on jupyter notebook but it wasn’t efficient so i used weka.
+At the beginning, i started to work on data analysis using matplotlib on jupyter notebook but it wasn’t efficient so i used weka.<br>
 To start this project I had to understand what is naive bayes.
 So I started my research and started an algorithm without success.
-I discovered that to make machine learning I had to work on the data before doing anything.
+I discovered that to make machine learning I had to work on the data before doing anything.<br>
 I created a function to clean the data and split the dataset.
 After that I tried to restart the naive bayes algo and get a result.
-Then I added next features like flags and what was wrong.
+Then I added next features like flags and what was wrong.<br>
 Finally I created the k fold cross validation function.

-##About the result:
+## About the result
 My results are not too bad for this first project.
 I obtained 0.73 for the best accuracy score.
 I can upgrade the algorithm to better fit and train the model.
 I can also upgrade the rapidity of execution.